duyet/monorepo/apps/blog/_posts/2024/05/clickhouse-mergetree.md

 └────────────┴────────────────────────┴────────────┴──────────────┴─────────────┴───────────┘
 ```

-The storage size has been reduced x7 times, and compressed is just now only **151 KiB**.
+The storage size has been reduced **x7 times**, and compressed is just now only **151 KiB**.
 In some case you even get better compr_ratio.
 This also improved query performance:

 ```diff
 SELECT event_type, COUNT() FROM events GROUP BY 1;